argo-marketplace/LA-LocalGeo-CrossWalk/README.md

     AND
     How many Health Centers are in this area?

-## What is this?
+## What is LA-LocalGeo-Crosswalk?

-This file links up the following geographies in a single tabulated file (CURRENTLY ASPIRATIONAL):
+The objective of this project is to create a single GIS file that  links up the following geographies.
+The streth goal is to then create an API that allows anyone to query some point in LA County and retrieve all the local geographies that the point falls in.
+Example any point in LA county can belong to

 - City boundaries
 - Census Blocks 2010